Raptyyy/vr-guide/basic-vr-setup.md

 6. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"

 Using this method you can also look into the [OpenXR Toolkit](/opencomposite-openxr-toolkit?id=_72-openxr-toolkit)

-#### **Using SteamVR**
-1. Make sure your headset is connected to your PC
-2. Install and set up Windows Mixed Reality from the Microsoft Store
-3. Install and set up SteamVR from Steam
-4. Install Windows Mixed Reality for SteamVR from Steam
-5. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"

 <!-- tabs:end -->